BerkeleyAutomation/gqcnn/docs/source/index.rst

 Disclaimer
 ----------
+GQ-CNN models are sensitive to the following parameters used during dataset generation:
+   #.
+The robot gripper
+   #.
+The depth camera
-**\*\*GQ-CNN models are sensitive to the parameters used during dataset generation, specifically 1) Gripper geometry 2) Camera intrinsics 3) Distance between camera and workspace during rendering.
-Thus we cannot guarantee performance of our pre-trained models on other physical setups.
+   #.
+The distance between the camera and workspace.
+As a result, we cannot guarantee performance of our pre-trained models on other physical setups.
 If you have a specific use-case in mind, please reach out to us.
-It might be possible to generate a custom dataset for you particular setup.\*\*** We are actively researching how to generate more robust datasets that can generalize across robots, cameras, and viewpoints!
+It might be possible to generate a custom dataset for you particular setup.
+We are actively researching how to generate more robust datasets that can generalize across robots, cameras, and viewpoints.

 Development
 -----------